samallenonline/cs4300/homework2_rework/README.md

 Password: test

 ## AI Usage
 ChatGPT was utilized to generate code for certain sections of this project.
 AI-generated code was used to complete parts 3.3, 3.4 and 3.6 of the assignment, as well as for general debugging.
-The AI-generated content was used for reference, and most of the code for the HTML templates was taken directly from chatGPT given my time constraints.
+The code for the HTML templates was taken directly from ChatGPT given my time constraints, however most of the AI-generated content was used for reference.